July 6, 2011. Written by Gaynor Holt

 If you are speaking on behalf of someone who is absent or has elected not to speak, you should follow the traditional structure of their speech, as this ensures all the right people get thanked in the right order.
 But if you are speaking as the chief bridesmaid, you have fewer compulsory elements to include, and the greater part of your wedding speech can be about the bride, your relationship with her, and her relationship with the groom.

-Whichever way you structure your wedding speech, with your ideas and all this great material to help you, you’ll be fabulous.There are no hard and fast rules these days of...read more
+Whichever way you structure your wedding speech, with your ideas and all this great material to help you, you’ll be fabulous.Wedding speech template for when you’re keen to keep it...read more